dstewart20/web3-message-board/README.md

 A message board for people to comment by paying some ETH.

-This project was bootstrapped with React APP
+This project was bootstrapped with React APP, and deployed on Replit.